 2. How Much Should I Charge For An 8×10 Print?

 A popular choice from clients, especially in family, portrait and wedding photography, is the good old 8×10 print.
+The key question many have is, “how much to charge for photo prints?” of this size.

 That’s 8 inches by 10 inches and not a metric measurement.
 This print size is popular as it’s a size that looks good in most household rooms.
 Plus, it’s easy to mount and frame with products bought from a variety of places from supermarkets to home improvement stores.